jpweytjens/karoo-ext/lib/Module.md

 #### Extension

-To enable your extension, create an Android service derived from [KarooExtension](karoo-ext/io.hammerhead.karooext.extension/-karoo-extension/index.md).
+To enable your extension, create an Android service derived from `KarooExtension`.

 ##### Registration